-Our analysis shows that in almost every case, the places we live are going to be strikingly warmer in a few decades.
+Our analysis, first published in October 2018, shows that in almost every case, the places we live are going to be strikingly warmer in a few decades.

 Every season in every city and town in America will shift, subtly or drastically, as average temperatures creep up, along with highs and lows.
 Some of those changes — like summers in the Southwest warming by 4°F on average — will mean stretches of days where it’s so hot, it’ll be dangerous to go outside.
 Heat waves around the country could last up to a month.

 Winters will lose days in the 20s and 30s.
 Rain and snowstorms will be more intense and frequent in some places and less predictable and lighter in others.

 How winter and summer temperatures will shift nationwide by 2050

 So much of a city’s culture and economy depends on the particulars of the local climate.
 How high will summer electricity bills be in Frederick, Maryland, when it gets as hot as Tulsa, Oklahoma, is today?
 What happens to New Hampshire’s tourism if there’s little snow for skiing?
 Where will Phoenix, Arizona, get its water when the Colorado River slows to a trickle?
 When will the threat of devastating hurricanes make it too risky to live on the Gulf Coast?

 For those who can’t afford to move to cool off from the heat, or find work when local agriculture dries up and fisheries die, these changes will be devastating.